Available to download for free in PDF, epub, and Kindle ebook formats. Or read online.

 The 1929 Poetry winner in the Pulitzer Prize list.

-Production notes: This ebook of John Brown's Body was published by Global Grey on the 5th November 2021.
+Production notes: This ebook of John Brown's Body was published by Global Grey in 2021, and updated on the 4th February 2024.
 The artwork used for the cover is 'The Last Moments of John Brown' by Thomas Hovenden.